ContaTP/SeqTrialPlot/README.md

 # SeqTrialPlot
-R code for dynamically updating and plotting curves from sequential trial
+R code snippets for dynamically updating and plotting curves of data from group sequential trial

-This code relies on ImageMagic and R package 'Animation'
+Dependencies: ImageMagic and R package 'Animation'

 The dynamic plot is very useful to see the trend of the trial results